zerokizo/splatoonsweps/README.md

 They're located in *garrysmod/data/splatoonsweps/mapname.txt* for singleplayer and listen server host,
 and *garrysmod/download/data/splatoonsweps/mapname.txt* for multiplayer.

+## Known issues
+* Loading some large maps with this SWEPs causes GMOD to crash in 32-bit build.
+    You can still load them in 64-bit build so I recommend to switch to it.
+* You may experience major frame drops if your VRAM amount is not enough.
+    Make sure to set the ink resolution option (found in where you change playermodel for the SWEPs) correctly.

 ***
 ## Done
 * A new ink system